-Two types of withdrawals are possible, Student-initiated withdrawal and Hardship Panel-approved withdrawal.
-Courses from which the student withdraws will appear on the student’s transcript with a non-punitive "W" grade.
+Two types of withdrawals are possible—student-initiated withdrawal and hardship panel-approved withdrawal.
+Courses from which the student withdraws will appear on the student’s transcript with a non-punitive W grade.
 The student’s GPA will not be affected.

 Students may not withdraw from courses or programs when any unresolved academic integrity charge exists or to avoid any academic penalty resulting from an academic integrity violation for which the student is found responsible.
-If a student has been found to have withdrawn from any or all courses or programs to avoid an academic integrity charge, the student shall be re-enrolled so that any such charges may be resolved.
+If a student has been found to have withdrawn from any or all courses or programs to avoid an academic integrity charge the student will be re-enrolled so that any such charges may be resolved.

 Withdrawing with a hold

 Students with a registration hold will be unable to withdraw through GoWMU.
 If a hold exists—other than an academic integrity hold—the student may request a withdrawal in person at the Registrar's Office or in writing to email@example.com using their WMU assigned email address.